JerryChen2004/NoAndAgain-UE5/README.md

 A offline single player FPS PC game
 <hr/>
 <br/>
-The game is about man trapped in a building and escapes it.
+The game is about man trapped in a building and fighing its way to escape it.